asankov/asankov.github.io/public/articles/demystifying-the-kubernetes-iceberg-5.md

 The second one is the **full metrics pipeline**, which is more sophisticated and gives you more metrics to work with.
 These are exposed by implementing either of the `custom.metrics.k8s.io` or `external.metrics.k8s.io` APIs.

-A CNCF-supported implementation of these APIs is [Prometheus](/blog/2022/05/29/demystifying-the-kubernetes-iceberg-part-3/#prometheus).
+A CNCF-supported implementation of these APIs is [Prometheus](/post/demystifying-the-kubernetes-iceberg-3/#prometheus).

 ### Long-term Prometheus

-[Prometheus](/blog/2022/05/29/demystifying-the-kubernetes-iceberg-part-3/#prometheus) is an open-source monitoring and alerting toolkit.
+[Prometheus](/post/demystifying-the-kubernetes-iceberg-3/#prometheus) is an open-source monitoring and alerting toolkit.

-It is used for metrics collection and aggregation.
+It is used for metrics collection and aggregation.post

 It can also be integrated with [local](https://prometheus.io/docs/prometheus/latest/storage/#local-storage) or [remote](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations) file storage to achieve bigger data retention.